MentorUsama/ReactNativeTicketBooking/README.md

 # Bus-Ticket-Booking
 This is the app for booking tickets.
 Created with react native and firebase as database.

+# Issues
+1. need to work on Backend it is several security issues.

 # Installation Guide
 1. Run command "npm install" in the main directory of your project
 2. Create your firebae project.